5.3 Youth representation bodies

 Ostana for german-speaking students studying in Brussels.

-Article 55 of the Decree of 31 august 1998 regulating the organisation of formal education in the German-Speaking Community (Dekret vom 31.
+Article 55 of the Decree on the mandate to the school boards and school staff and on the general pedagogical and organizational provisions for regular and special schools of 31 August 1998 (Dekret vom 31.
 August 1998 über den Auftrag an die Schulträger und das Schulpersonal sowie über die allgemeinen pädagogischen und organisatorischen Bestimmungen für die Regel- und Förderschulen) states:

 In some schools of the German-speaking Community, pupil unions are accompagnied by a trained youth worker from the youth information centres.
 This allows for a link between formal and non-formal education.